 Preschooler hunger and fullness cues

-- Your Preschooler will let you know their likes and dislikes at mealtime.
+- Your Preschooler's feeding cues will let you know his likes and dislikes at mealtime.

-- Compared to a baby, his growth and weight rate has slowed down.
+- Compared to a baby, his growth and weight rate has slowed down during his Toddler development.

 - Helping himself to food and leaving the table when done all points toward his growing independence.

 Children two years and older during these preschool years will eat a variety of foods, and they will let you know what they like and what they don’t.
 But do not let your child’s picky eating or small appetite stop you from offering healthy choices at meal and snack time.
-Giving into demands for French fries may get him to eat, but it can take him off the path of healthy nutrition.
-A good rule is to offer two choices for foods and let him pick rather than always asking what they want.
+Giving in to demands for French fries may get him to eat, but it can take him off the path of healthy nutrition.
+A good rule to follow is to offer two choices for foods, letting him pick between healthy options, rather than always asking what he wants.

-Your child's growth and weight gain has slowed down compared to when he was younger.
+Your Preschooler's growth and weight gain has slowed down compared to when he was younger.
 He needs less energy, so he may want to eat less.
-He may, on the other hand, want to eat too much, so offering him the right portion size at meals and nutrient-rich snacks is important.
-Your pediatrician is always a good person to speak with if you have questions about his development.
+He may, on the other hand, want to eat too much, so offering him the right portion size at meals

 - Will express desire for specific foods with words and sounds.